Hidden Publish Date Finder

 The dates you see in Google Search are not always the original publication dates.

-By the end of this guide, you’ll understand why dates are hidden, what Google actually uses, and the most reliable ways to uncover the earliest known publication date of an article or webpage.
+By the end of this guide, you’ll know what Google is actually doing, why dates are hidden, and the fastest reliable workflow to uncover the earliest known publication date for almost any page.

 What date does Google show in search results?